sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 }
 ```

 In this test we check that our function doesn't work with negative positions.
 But also we state in the test we expect the function to _throw_ an `IllegalArgumentException`.
-If we run the `gradle check` we will se this test is not passing, but the previous one is.
+If we run the `gradle check` we will see this test is not passing, but the previous one is.

 We fix the `zero` function adding Kotlin contracts: